RainbowMiner/RainbowMiner/README.md

 - **EnablePauseOnActivity** = set to 1 to automatically send RainbowMiner into pause mode, if user input is detected (also see **ResumeOnInactivitySeconds**) [default=0]
 - **EnablePauseOnBattery** = set to 1 to automatically send RainbowMiner into pause mode, if notebook runs on battery (Windows only) [default=0]
 - **ResumeOnInactivitySeconds** = seconds of no user input, until RainbowMiner leaves pause-on-activity mode (0 = never) [default=300]
+- **LinuxMinerTerminal** = select the session handler RainbowMiner will use to start the miners in the background, choose screen, tmux or auto [default=auto]
 - **EnableMinersAsRoot** = set to 0, if you do not want to run miners as root, using the OCDaemon (linux only) [default=1]
 - **OpenCLPlatformSorting** = define sort order of the OpenCL platforms, comma separated list.
 Valid values are AMD,INTEL,NVIDIA.
 Leave empty for automatic detection (recommended) [default=]
 - **CovalentAPIKey** = enter your covalenthq.com API key [default=]